CartoDB/carto-selfhosted/customizations/README.md

 #### Configuration

-CARTO self-hosted provides support for operating behind an **HTTP** proxy.
-The proxy acts as an HTTP gateway, enabling CARTO self-hosted components to establish connections with essential external services like Google APIs, Mapbox, and others.
+CARTO self-hosted provides support for operating behind an HTTP or HTTPS proxy.
+The proxy acts as a gateway, enabling CARTO self-hosted components to establish connections with essential external services like Google APIs, Mapbox, and others.

+A comprehensive list of domains that must be whitelisted by the proxy for the proper functioning of CARTO self-hosted can be found [here](../customizations/proxy/config/whitelisted_domains).
+The list includes domains for the essential core services of CARTO self-hosted, as well as additional optional domains that should be enabled to access specific features.

-In order to enable this feature, set the following environment variables (both uppercase and lowercase variables) in your `.env` file:
+In order to enable this feature, set the following environment variables (both uppercase and lowercase variables) in your `.env` file, depending on the protocol your proxy uses.

+##### Proxy HTTP

 - `HTTP_PROXY` (mandatory): Proxy connection string, consisting of `http://<hostname>:<port>`.
 - `HTTPS_PROXY` (mandatory): Same as `HTTP_PROXY`.